wp-plugins/related-posts-by-category/readme.txt

 * [*Related Posts by Category* documentation in English](http://playground.ebiene.de/400/related-posts-by-category-the-wordpress-plugin-for-similar-posts/ "Related Posts by Category")
 * [*Related Posts by Category* documentation in German](http://playground.ebiene.de/356/related-posts-by-category-wp-plugin-fur-verwandte-beitrage-einer-kategorie/ "Related Posts by Category")
 * [Follow us on Twitter for updates](http://twitter.com/wpSEO "wpSEO on Twitter")

-= Features =
-* Post Thumbnail integration.
-* Quantity of results and further options are adjustable.
-* Foolproven implementing of this plugin.

-= Mode of operation =
-Just put `<?php related_posts_by_category(your_parameters) ?>` in your *single.php* template for display a list of similar posts.

-Please visit the [Related Posts by Category homepage](http://playground.ebiene.de/400/related-posts-by-category-the-wordpress-plugin-for-similar-posts/ "Related Posts by Category") for the detailed documentation, the [german translation](http://playground.ebiene.de/356/related-posts-by-category-wp-plugin-fur-verwandte-beitrage-einer-kategorie/ "German translation of the Related Posts by Category plugin") and the latest information on this plugin.

-== Changelog ==
-= 0.5 =
-* Display the post thumbnail (since WordPress 2.9) or the first available image in the post

-= 0.4 =
-* Increase the security of the database query

-== Installation ==
-1. Download plugin
-1. Unzip the archive
-1. Upload the file *related_posts.php* into *../wp-content/plugins/*
-1. Go to tab *Plugins*
-1. Activate *Related Posts by Category*
-1. Expand *single.php* about the php call `<?php related_posts_by_category(your_parameters) ?>`
-1. Ready

-Please visit the [Related Posts by Category homepage](http://playground.ebiene.de/400/related-posts-by-category-the-wordpress-plugin-for-similar-posts/ "Related Posts by Category") for further details and practical examples.

-== Screenshots ==
-Please visit the [Related Posts by Category homepage](http://playground.ebiene.de/400/related-posts-by-category-the-wordpress-plugin-for-similar-posts/ "Related Posts by Category") for screenshots & user examples.

-== Frequently Asked Questions ==
-Please visit the [Related Posts by Category homepage](http://playground.ebiene.de/400/related-posts-by-category-the-wordpress-plugin-for-similar-posts/ "Related Posts by Category") for up-to-date information and more help.